nowek7/latex-installation/README.md

 2. [Python test file](./install/test-files/python-intersecting-rings.tex)

-## Customization of LaTex editor - WinEdt 10
+## Customization of LaTeX editor - WinEdt 10

 ### How to add own styles and files to your WinEdt 10 editor